Diablo IV: Paladin Zealot Zeal Build – Infernal Chaos Guide

 • Zeal: your main damage skill.
 This is the non-negotiable core.

-• Zealot’s Legacy: a priority upgrade because the seeking strikes clean up trash and help maintain pressure in motion.
+• Zealot’s Legacy: a priority Zeal upgrade because the seeking strikes clean up trash and help maintain pressure in motion.

 • Death or Glory: the key damage multiplier.
-Best when supported by enough sustain to survive the life cost.
+Best when supported by enough sustain to survive the Life cost.

 • Consecration or Aegis: reliable defensive value if your gear is not fully online yet.